Stocks wobble, head for another weekly loss; Netflix plunges

 People are also reading…

+“The market is working through digestion of how much monetary policy change will occur over the course of 2022,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.

-Technology stocks were mostly muted after earlier pulling the market lower on Friday.
-Communications stocks were the biggest weight on the market.
+Technology and communications stocks were among the biggest weights on the market.

 A mix of retailers, travel-related companies and other companies that rely on direct consumer spending also fell.